treyhunner/treyhunner.github.com/source/_posts/2017-07-21-craft-your-python-like-poetry.markdown

 Make sure to craft your code carefully as you write it because your future self will have a much more difficult time cleaning it up than you will **right now**.
 So take that line of code you just wrote and carefully add line breaks to it.

+If you found this article interesting, you might want to watch my [Readability Counts][] talk or read some of the [other articles I've written on code readability][readability].

 [punch cards]: https://en.wikipedia.org/wiki/Punched_card
 [teletypes]: https://en.wikipedia.org/wiki/Teletype_Corporation